PicassoCT/MOSAIC/README.md

 ![](https://github.com/PicassoCT/MOSAIC/blob/master/luaui/images/loadpictures/LoadScreen14.png "")

-Then the hammer comes down- on good and evil alike.
+Then the hammer, a godrod, comes down- on good and evil alike.

 A eye for a eye, a city for a city.